 The text seems to admonish those who strained a gnat from their water only to find themselves gluttonously eating too much camel meat.
 Jews did not eat camel meat for the camel chewed the cud but did not have a split hoof and was therefore not kosher.

-One who ate too much camel meat might also "swallow like a camel" and drink quite alot of water.
-Excessive thirst was a symptom of diabetes that accompanied some forms of obesity.
-Severe cases of diabetes led to blindness.
+One who ate too much camel meat might also "swallow like a camel" and drink quite alot of water or wine resulting in ill health.

 Jesus taught a parable translated as, "It is easier for a camel to pass through the eye of a needle, than for a rich man to enter the Kingdom of God."
 The ancient Greek word for camel was kamelos.
-The ancient Greek word for rope was kamilos.
+One theory claimed an ancient Semitic word for rope was kamilos.
+Thus the word for thick rope/cable was later errantly translated to Greek as kamelos/camel.
 Some people would rather like to substitute the word rope in this parable such as, "It is easier to thread a rope through the eye of a needle than for a rich man to enter the kingdom of heaven."
 The apostles asked, "Then, who can be saved?".
 Jesus answered, "With God all things are possible."

 Another camel site: http://dqhall59.com/camel.htm